 Other data sources to import CSV to Google Sheets using Coupler.io

-Besides the mentioned Dropbox and OneDrive, Coupler.io lets you fetch CSV data from any publicly available CSV file.
+Besides the mentioned Dropbox and OneDrive, Coupler.io lets you fetch CSV data from any publicly available CSV file, as well as CSV from FTP to Google Sheets.
 Some of the use case have already been described on our blog:

 - How to import CSV file on Google Drive to Google Sheets